arnaudpion/avx-tf-study-mod01/README.md

 Versions details :
 * v1: MVP
 * v2: add EC2 instances in each subnet.
 Subnets are public, to allow for external access to instances as well as the download of packages
 * v3: allows to define the number of VPCs to be deployed.
-Route tables are incomplete (no routes to other VPCs through peerings)
+Route tables are incomplete (no routes to other VPCs through peerings).
+Run terraform plan command with the '-target "aws_vpc.vpc"' and do a first apply before applying the whole configuration